Titof974/kubecon2022/Pod Security Guide.md

 - Built-in admission controller
 - Tree policy levels known as **Pod Security**
 	- privileged - open and unrestricted
-	- baseline - convers known privilege escalations hwile minimizing restrictions
+	- baseline -  known privilege escalations while minimizing restrictions
-	- restricted - highly restricted; hardening against known and unknwon privilege escalations.
+	- restricted - highly restricted; hardening against known and unknown privilege escalations.
 May cause problems...
 - Applied via labels on namespace resources which allows for granular per-namespace policy selection

 - Policies are apply by mode
 - 3 modes:
-	- enforce - will be stricly blocked
+	- enforce - will be strictly blocked
 	- audit - will be recorded
 	- warn - warn message but don't affected whether the pod is allowed